JenPage/Showcase/readme.md

         - show displays associated with a trophy on the show form
     - 1.1
         - Replace buttons with FontAwesome icons where appropriate
+        - add ability to use a custom auth guard

 ## Installation